labinhood/serverless-aws-good-practices/README.md

 ### Configuration

-For a detailed explanation of what each configuration option does, please refer to the [Serverless Plugin, Why and What?](#serverless-plugin-why-and-what) section below.
+For a detailed explanation of what each configuration option does, please refer to the [Serverless Plugin Functionality](#serverless-plugin-functionality) section below.

 The available configuration options and defaults are: